opengeospatial/CityGML-3.0CM/README.md

 CityGML-3.0
 ===========

-Public repository for the Open Geospatial Consortium (OGC) CityGML SWG development of version 3.0 of the CityGML standard.
+Public repository for the Open Geospatial Consortium (OGC) CityGML SWG development of version 3.0 of the CityGML standard in cooperation with SIG 3D and Buiding Smart International.

 **Workflow:**